aws-samples/step-functions-workflows-collection/categorization-state-machine/README.md

 ## Testing

-Manually invoke Step Function, either from the console or using the CLI.
+Manually invoke the Step Functions state machine either from the console or using the CLI.
 A successful execution will send the message to correct SQS queue that you can then use to further process the messages in your application.

 ## Cleanup